Channel induced dynamics of quantum information in mixed state free QFTs: Abstract

 \section{Abstract}

-We propose a framework for Quantum Field Theory studies that allows to represent field excitations as quantum channels and hence to examine them from a quantum information perspective.
-We demonstrate inner-workings of the proposed scheme for two universal states: the vacuum state of 1D harmonic chain being the regularization of one spatial dimension QFT system and the lattice-regulated Thermofield Double State of two identical free QFTs.
-We investigate actions of unitary and non-unitary Bosonic Gaussian channels (including Petz recovery maps).
-To evaluate and quantify the character of channel static action and channel induced dynamics we calculate quantum entropies and fidelities.
+We propose a new framework for Quantum Field Theory (QFT) studies that allows us to represent field excitations as quantum channels.
+We demonstrate the inner workings of the proposed scheme for three universal states: a regularized vacuum state, a thermal state of a one-dimensional QFT system, and the lattice-regulated Thermofield Double State of two identical free QFTs.
+We investigate the actions of unitary and non-unitary Bosonic Gaussian channels (including Petz Recovery maps).
+To evaluate and quantify the character of the channel static action and channel-induced dynamics, we calculate quantum entropies and fidelities.